SENATE BILL 48

 On March 28th 2017 (this coming Tuesday), the NH House Fish & Game Committee will be hearing public testimony on Senate Bill 48.
 The text of the bill can be read HERE, but to summarize, SB48 seeks to establish a “study committee” to begin looking into overhauling the management and policy making structure of NH Fish & Game (NHFG).
 This includes the removal of the Fish & Game Commission – a board of individuals serving as “checks and balances” for hunting, fishing, and trapping laws.
 You can read my previous synopsis on Senate Bill 48 HERE.

-The bill is being driven by a coalition group, whose members appear to serve an anti-hunting ideology.
+The bill is being driven by a coalition group, whose members appear to have quite the history of criticism towards many aspects of hunting and trapping.

 A deployment of pie charts and supposed “breakdowns” of NH Fish & Game’s funding which appears completely inaccurate, was carried out by supporters of SB48.
 There seems to be some inaccuracies on the soapbox for which this group is now claiming demonstrates hunting and fishing in NH as “niche” activities, incapable of funding the department.